The 'Proven' Benefits of Antioxidants: Real Science or Sales Pitch?

 This is just the tip of the iceberg, but as you can see, antioxidant nutrients are essential for good health.
 However, while the benefits of antioxidants for overall health and disease prevention clearly exist, when it comes to skincare products the use of antioxidants isn’t all it’s stacked up to be.

 “Many ‘age-defying’ skincare products on the market contain antioxidants,” says Dr. Frey.
 “These products claim to stimulate the skin’s natural collagen production and diminish the signs of aging.
 Because of the popular theory behind antioxidants, it’s no wonder ‘antioxidant-rich’ skincare products containing compounds with green tea, resveratrol, coenzyme Q, and vitamin C are flying off the shelves.
-But unfortunately, there is little scientific evidence proving their effectiveness in this regard.”
+Unfortunately, there is little scientific evidence proving their effectiveness in this regard.”

 “An important thing to recognize is that antioxidants themselves are very unstable compounds.
 When exposed to oxygen or light they breakdown, which is why skincare manufacturers frequently use opaque bottles and jars,” adds Dr. Frey.
 “Also, the skin is designed as a barrier to keep things out, so it does not readily absorb charged molecules, like most antioxidants.”